8 keys to create an effective annual plan for 2025

 Whether companies should use

 top-down or bottom-up budgeting and planning is a rich debate.
 In truth, it’s almost always a mix of the two.
-And the measure of a high-performance finance function is in how your advice and strategy is adopted by the wider business.
+And the measure of a high-performance finance function is in how your advice and strategy are adopted by the wider business.

 Daniel Yubi, CEO of Payable, gives the example of finance and product teams.
 Each has its own

-“For this proposition to succeed, your product team needs to understand its economic viability and expected uptake and, likewise, your finance team will need to understand how to manage underwriting, financial operations and repayments.
+“For this proposition to succeed, your product team needs to understand its economic viability and expected uptake, and, likewise, your finance team will need to understand how to manage underwriting, financial operations, and repayments.
 Knowing the nuances of this revenue opportunity is essential for both teams to effectively plan, model and predict the financial impact on their business’ bottom line.”

-Aligning on your forecast and plan is critical, and almost always hard to achieve.
-According to
+Aligning on your forecast and plan is critical and almost always hard to achieve.
+According to Mika Kasumov of Abacus & Pencil, that’s because everyone sees the forecast differently:

 • Account Executive: "This is my plan on how to hit my quota."